ehrrsn7/procedural-programming/cpp/Unit-2/2.0-Modularization/README.md

 By the end of this class, you will be able to:

-##  Measure the Cohesion level of a function.
+* Measure the Cohesion level of a function.

-##  Measure the degree of Coupling between functions.
+* Measure the degree of Coupling between functions

-##  Create a map of a program using a Structure Chart.
+* Create a map of a program using a Structure Chart

-##  Design programs that exhibit high degrees of modularization.
+* Design programs that exhibit high degrees of modularization.

 ## Prerequisites

 Before reading this section, please make sure you are able to:

-##  Create a function in C++ (Chapter 1.4).
+* Create a function in C++ (Chapter 1.4).

-##  Pass data into a function using both pass-by-value and pass-by-reference (Chapter 1.4).
+* Pass data into a function using both pass-by-value and pass-by-reference (Chapter 1.4).

 ## Overview